Blog💪 Jawline

 Ideal Jawline Angle: What Science Says (2026)

-We analyzed 12,847 faces to find the exact gonial angle range that correlates with peak attractiveness — for both men and women.
+We analyzed peer-reviewed reference data to find the exact gonial angle range that correlates with peak attractiveness — for both men and women.

 💪 Jawline·8 min read·April 2026

 "What jawline angle should I aim for?" is the most common question we get from jawline test users.
 The answer is not simply "as sharp as possible."
 Our data reveals a specific sweet spot that differs between men and women — and going below it actually hurts your score.
-Here is what 12,847 measured faces tell us about the ideal gonial angle.
+Here is what peer-reviewed reference data measured faces tell us about the ideal gonial angle.

 Key finding